 Thank you to all of our Meetup Leaders, Community members, MuleSoft Ambassadors, and broader support over the last year.
 As you can see, the MuleSoft Community persevered ultimately breaking many barriers and continuing to be the best place for developers and architects to network, learn, and share their expertise with others.

 Be sure to check out all of our awesome Community opportunities including Meetups, our LinkedIn page, and the MuleSoft Forum!
-If you have any technical content you would like to share with us to be considered for a future award, submit it here or tag us @MuleSoftDevelopers on LinkedIn.
+If you have any technical content you would like to share with us to be considered for a future award, tag us @MuleSoftDevelopers on LinkedIn.